TimeMachine1994/081925-SvelteTweb/WEBHOOK_IMPLEMENTATION_SUMMARY.md

 #### 1. Test Stream Going Live

-1. **Open memorial page in 2-3 browser tabs/windows**
+1. **Open event page in 2-3 browser tabs/windows**
-   - Navigate to a memorial with a scheduled stream
+   - Navigate to a event with a scheduled stream
    - Verify countdown timer is showing

 2. **Start OBS broadcast**